- Leona Samson

 “I worry all day, every day about everything.”

 Hopefully, few of us have reached such a level of worry that we’re unable to break out of the worry loop, but anyone who is a worrier knows it’s something that can’t be ignored.
 Debilitating worry requires professional attention, but even if worry is not interfering with daily functioning in a major way, it does impact quality of life.
 You can’t focus on what’s important to you, on your goals and priorities.
 You can’t enjoy yourself fully.
 You feel pulled to negative distractions such as online activities and to harmful addictions such as overeating, alcohol or excessive shopping.
 We can also be pulled to sideways distractions such as excessive learning or researching and other forms of busyness.
 Sideways distractions try to convince us we are dealing with the issue that worry us, but are a form of procrastination.
-They are especially common if our worry is a practical one [that actually exist] rather than a hypothetical one [an imagined future event that may or may not occur].
+They are especially common if our worry is a practical one [something real] rather than a hypothetical one [an imagined future event that may or may not occur].

 Worry is a form of self protection

 As a matter of fact, our worry habit is trying [ineffectively] to protect us.
-Worry is a mechanism that aims to decrease uncertainty and increase certainty and a feeling that things are under control, but has the opposite effect – it actually makes us feel less certain and more anxious.
+Worry is a mechanism that aims to decrease uncertainty and increase certainty and a feeling that things are under control, but has the opposite effect – it actually makes us feel less certain and more powerless.
 Therefore, it would serve us well to understand and learn to cope with worry in a more effective manner.

 Worry at an all-time high